GiuMagnani/giu-magnani-website/content/work/bookmarks-illustration/index.md

 categories: [Illustration]
 ---

-Illustrations made for a bookmarks competition from Chile, the theme was the reading encouragement.
+Illustrations made for a bookmarks competition from Chile, the theme was "Reading Encouragement".

-Done in Illustrator from a pencil sketch.
+Done in Adobe Illustrator from some pencil sketches.

 ![Bookmark 1 - Read to the Moon and Back](read-book.jpg)
 ![Bookmark 2 - Stellar Book](stellar.jpg)